ISLA-UH/redpandas/docs/README.md

 Return to _[Table of Contents](#table-of-contents)_

+#### Plotting with RedPandas

+#### Saving/opening parquet files with RedPandas

-#### Example: Skyfall
+#### RedPandas example: Skyfall

+The Skyfall data is a great dataset to showcase the RedPandas library for processing smartphone data.

 A balloon hoisted a commercial, off-the-shelf, smartphone to a height of 36 km (around 119,000 feet) and purposely burst to let the smartphone freefall (hence the name _Skyfall_).
 As the smartphone fell back to Earth, it recorded its 30 minute descent using the [RedVox Infrasound Recorder](https://www.redvoxsound.com/) app.
 You can find more information about this project at
 (a link to the paper will be added once it is published).

-The Skyfall data is a great dataset to showcase the RedPandas library for processing smartphone data.

 ##### Downloading the RedVox Skyfall data